 Explore with your senses: Sound

-This week, we’re continuing our journey through the senses with the super sense of sound.
+We’re continuing our journey through the senses with the super sense of sound.
 Those of us who are able to hear use our sense of sound for all sorts of things, both consciously and subconsciously.
 From listening to the TV or our favourite songs to having a conversation or monitoring traffic, and, of course, when listening for the tell-tale footsteps of rival treasure seekers on a Treasure Trail.
 We use our hearing all the time when we’re awake… and when we’re asleep!

 But there’s more to our hearing than we realise, and more ways we can play with it and test it out for fun!
-Check out our fun facts and sensory activities that will help you explore with your sense of sound.
+Check out our fun facts and sensory activities that will help you explore your sense of sound.

 Sensational facts about sound